Politics

 A road in the middle of Indonesian forest on the island of Pulau Bintan in Indonesia. | © akudui

-On November 3, the forestry and environment minister of Indonesia, Siti Nurbaya Bakar, published a post on facebook and on her personal website.
+On November 3, Indonesia’s forestry and environment minister, Siti Nurbaya Bakar, published a post on Facebook and her personal website.

-Few days earlier and along with 132 other countries, Indonesia had yet signed the declaration and committed to “halt and reverse forest loss and land degradation by 2030“.
+However, a few days earlier and with 132 other countries, Indonesia signed the declaration and committed to “halt and reverse forest loss and land degradation by 2030.”

-Minister Nurbaya, in the first sentence of her Facebook post, wrote that the pledge “should not be interpreted as zero deforestation.
-This needs to be understood by all parties“.
+Minister Nurbaya wrote in the first sentence of her Facebook post that the pledge “should not be interpreted as zero deforestation.
+This needs to be understood by all parties.

 The nuance lies between the definitions of zero deforestation and net zero deforestation.
-Zero deforestation means not cutting down tress while net zero deforestation would mean compensating any loss of forest.
+Zero deforestation means not cutting down trees, while net zero deforestation would mean compensating any forest loss.

 The minister defends the right to be able to cut down trees for the development of the country and compares the situation of Indonesia with developed nations where their infrastructure is mostly completed.